KyleSukley/StrokeData/README.md

 1. Logistic Regression
 2. Support Vector Classifier
 3. RandomForestClassifier
+4. K-Nearest Neighbor Classifier

 Each model's hyperparameters are tuned using a parameter grid and HalvingGridSearchCV.

-After assessing the quality of each model, I make use of SMOTE, and redo the previous steps.
+After assessing the quality of each model, I make use of SMOTE, and redo the prior steps.